Turning Point 1: Fear, I Escaped and Never Went Back

-Note about this "10 Turning Points" blog series: A turning point is that eye-opening moment when you know you must get out of your marriage to save your life and sanity, and often that of your children.
-This series is based on extensive interviews I did with people of faith who love God, take their beliefs seriously, and hung on longer and tried harder than most people would have.
-We're talking about marriages where there's a pattern of adultery, sexual immorality, domestic violence, chronic emotional or verbal abuse, abandonment, or neglect due to addictions.
+Note about this “10 Turning Points” Series: A turning point is that eye-opening moment when you know your marriage is over, or that you must get out of your marriage to save your life and sanity, and your children’s.
+This series is based on my 20 years’ experience as a Christian divorce recovery leader, and on interviews with Christians who love God, take their beliefs seriously, yet finally divorced.
+They hung on longer and tried harder than most people would have.
+They were in marriages where there was a pattern of adultery, sexual immorality, domestic violence, chronic emotional or verbal abuse, abandonment, or neglect due to addictions.
 These are the Life-Saving Divorces.
+My message to people in these destructive marriages is—

 You can love God AND get a divorce.
+And God will still love you.
+Really.

 I met my husband at a concert when we were 12-years old.
 It was our 8th grade Christmas concert.
 I thought he was the greatest thing.
 I thought he was sweet and cute.
 We started dating at 15, and our relationship had a lot of ups and downs, but we married when I was 20.
 My idea of the perfect life was to be married for life: to be a wife, mom, nurse, and have lots of kids.